dqops/dqo/docs/dqo-concepts/incremental-data-quality-monitoring.md

+---
+title: Incremental data quality monitoring for partitioned data
+---
-# Incremental data quality monitoring
+# Incremental data quality monitoring for partitioned data
 This guide shows how to detect data quality issues in time-based or partitioned data, monitoring very big or append-only tables, detecting issues ahead of time.

 ## Measuring quality of partitioned data